The Art Of Survivorship...

-And share my journey to recover from Complex PTSD, while trying to
+By sharing my journey of recovering from Complex PTSD, while trying to

 "MsYiY" - Miss Yasmin Is Yasmin,

-the nickname I now use as I kept being asked why I do what I do.
+the nickname I now use after I kept being asked “why do you do what you do?!”

-from UK and undiscovered artisans in very remote emerging nations in Asia and Africa.
+from undiscovered artisans in very remote emerging nations in Asia and Africa.

-With the overall mission to smash the narrative and get people travelling to undiscovered destinations.
+My overall mission is to smash the narrative of “Third World” and get people travelling

 First Up?
 I am kicking off with my heritage nation of beloved Bangladesh.